bytebarista/the_pad/tutorial.md

 * **The thumbslide** has many a quirk, and is not exemplified anywhere in this notebook.
 It has a dynamic range of "at rest" values for both x and y, which is not necessarily the same ranges. [ready-made thumbslide source](https://github.com/bytebarista/iot_workshop/blob/master/src/thumbslide.py)
   * You could make code to determine the state of the thumbslide to either be moved or not.
   * And/or you could calculate the angle it is held at *given* that it is moved.
-  * You can switch out the check for "PAD_DOWN_PRESSED" in the tetrix game with an angle check for the thumbslide.
-  * Or, switch out the whole pad control for pac-main with the thumbslide.
+  * Or, switch out the whole pad control for the Snake game with the thumbslide.

 ### Explore the speaker
 * **The Speaker** can do a little bit more than just buzzzz uncomfortably.
   * The boot sequence could make a "boot complete" audio(-visual?) signal on completion.
   * The inputs could make different beeps on press ([note frequencies](http://pages.mtu.edu/~suits/notefreqs.html))
-  * Pac-main and Tetrix are both silent gaming experiences, they could make use of some beeps and plings and buzzzzzes.
+  * Snake and Tetrix are both silent gaming experiences, they could make use of some beeps and plings and buzzzzzes.
   * The sound could make use of a simple Low Frequency Oscillator ([LFO](https://en.wikipedia.org/wiki/Low-frequency_oscillation)) add-on to the example to give it a bit more "emotional range".

 ### Ball game exercize